veit/jupyter-tutorial/docs/productive/index.rst

 Create a product
 ================

+With Jupyter Notebooks you can quickly build prototypes for data analysis.
+You can also use them to document and present your results.
+However, they are not well suited for reproducing your results with :menuselection:`Kernel ‣ Restart and Run All` in a few days or years.
+For example, the notebooks contain very little information about the environment, the :doc:`kernel
+</workspace/jupyter/kernels/index>`, with which they have been able to run
+successfully in the past.
+Although you can use ``pd.show_versions()`` to display :ref:`/workspace/ipython/examples.ipynb#Information-about-the-host-operating-system-and-the-versions-of-installed-Python-packages`, this is unfortunately not sufficient to reproduce such an environment.

     «Non-reproducible single occurrences are of no significance to science.»[#]_

 .. [#] Karl Popper in *The Logic of Scientific Discovery*, 1959